apache/iceberg/site/docs/hive.md

 | char       | string       |
 | varchar    | string       |

-You can enable this feature through Hadoop configuration (default not enabled):
+You can enable this feature through Hadoop configuration (not enabled by default):

 | Config key                               | Default                     | Description                                         |
 | -----------------------------------------| --------------------------- | --------------------------------------------------- |